Tutorials How To Use bilateralstimulation.io

 Can I use this tool in full-screen mode?

-Speed: How many seconds does one bilateral pass of this tool take?
+Speed: How many seconds/BPM for one bilateral pass?

-The seconds per pass depend on the selected speed level and are as follows:
+The seconds per pass depend on the selected speed level:

 I have a feature request

-I always welcome feedback and requests.
-Just email me: firstname.lastname@example.org
+We always welcome feedback and requests.
+Email us yours: firstname.lastname@example.org

 I would like to use this tool across my organization

 For our Professional Plan we offer special group rates and will help you roll it out, e.g. via training sessions.
-Email me (email@example.com) and we can talk about it.
+Email us (email@example.com) and we can talk about it.

 I would like to use this tool as part of a research study

 I would be happy to assist.
-Email me (firstname.lastname@example.org) and we can talk about it.
+Email us (firstname.lastname@example.org) and we can talk about it.